 Hosted by the Self Advocates of Semiahmoo and Inclusion BC, in partnership with UNITI.
 Sponsored by the BCCEO Network, the Provincial Guardian and Trustee of BC and the Province of BC.

 With Sarah Jama

 November 13, 2020

 Co-hosted by the Self Advocates of Semiahmoo and Inclusion BC, in partnership with UNITI.
 Sponsored by the BCCEO Network, the Provincial Guardian and Trustee of BC and the Province of BC.

 You Can Vote!
 With Guest Melanie Callas from Elections BC

 This is a plain language video about the process of voting in the BC provincial election.

-On October 14, 2020, Inclusion BC welcomed Melanie Callas, Outreach Coordinator with Elections BC, to host the 5th webinar in our Virtual Learning Series.
+Inclusion BC welcomed Melanie Callas, Outreach Coordinator with Elections BC, to host the 5th webinar in our Virtual Learning Series.